josephgrigg/Chrome_Saved_Password_Decryption/README.md

 To demonstrate a security flaw with Chrome's password manager.

 ## The Problem:
-If you try to view your saved passwords through the Chrome browser, you will receive a pop-up requesting their Windows user account password as shown below.
+If you try to view your saved passwords through the Chrome browser, you will receive a pop-up requesting your Windows user account password as shown below.

 ![](http://i.imgur.com/qjdHrFL.png)